gary-alway/sir-learn-a-lot/README.md

 - get track by id
 - get course by id
 - get course by track id (gsi1)
-- get enrollment by id
+- get enrollment by id (gsi1)
+- get enrollments by course
+- get enrollments by student (gsi2)
 - get student by id
 - get student by email (gsi1)
-- get enrollments by course (gsi1)
 - get track preferences by student
+- get chapters by id (gsi1)
+- get chapters by course

 ### Key prefixes